 To save money, take an empty bottle through the security checkpoint and fill it before you board.
 You can bring individual-sized flavor packets with you.

 Transport Your Food Safely

 You are allowed one carry-on item and one personal item on most flights.
 This includes any kind of cooler or food tote you wish to bring.

-Test your methods for keeping food cold before you travel so that you know when to eat your cold foods, particularly if you are taking a long flight or using both air travel and ground transportation.
+Test your methods for keeping food cold before you travel so that you know when to eat your cold foods, particularly if you are taking a long flight.

-Have a backup plan, such as eating all of your cold food within four hours, in case airport security personnel tell you to throw away your ice pack substitutes (vegetables, ice containers, or yogurt).
+Have a backup plan, such as eating all of your cold food within four hours, in case airport security personnel make you throw away your ice pack substitutes (vegetables, ice containers, or yogurt).

 Leave metal knives at home.
-Pre-slice your food or bring a sturdy plastic knife that is not serrated.
+Pre-slice your food or bring a blunt-ended plastic knife that is not serrated.
 Serrated knives will be confiscated by the TSA.

 Consider Your Fellow Passengers' Comfort and Safety

 Avoid bringing foods with strong odors.
-You might be a fan of Limburger cheese, but the majority of your fellow travelers would prefer you to leave pungent treats at home.
+You might be a fan of Limburger cheese, but the majority of your fellow travelers want you to leave pungent treats at home.

-Limit onion and garlic so that your breath does not annoy your fellow travelers.
-Alternatively, bring your toothbrush and travel-size toothpaste and brush your teeth after you finish eating.
+Limit onion and garlic so that your breath does not annoy other passengers.
+Alternatively, bring a toothbrush and travel-size toothpaste and brush your teeth after you finish eating.